bbauska/meta-react-basics/README.md

 <h3>Conclusion</h3>

-In this section (5), you've learned about the very basics of what modules are in JavaScript, why they are used and how they get exported and imported.
+<p>In this section (5), you've learned about the very basics of what modules
+are in JavaScript, why they are used and how they get exported and imported.</p>

-The examples you've seen here are the core of how you'll deal with imports and exports of various modules in the example React apps on this course.
+<p>The examples you've seen here are the core of how you'll deal with
+imports and exports of various modules in the example React apps on this course.</p>

-However, please note that there are many more caveats, rules, and implementations of working with modules in JavaScript.
+<p>However, please note that there are many more caveats, rules, and
+implementations of working with modules in JavaScript.</p>

-The examples given in this section (5) are there just to make it easier to comprehend what is happening in React apps that you'll be building in this course.
+<p>The examples given in this section (5) are there just to make it easier to
+comprehend what is happening in React apps that you'll be building in this course.</p>

-The intent of this section (5) was just to get you familiar with the most common syntax used - not as a comprehensive overview of modules in JavaScript.
+<p>The intent of this section (5) was just to get you familiar with the most
+common syntax used - not as a comprehensive overview of modules in JavaScript.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 06 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>06.
 Additional reading</h2>